Brisbane Marriage Registry Photography Overview

 If you don’t shoot group shots with a flash and place subjects at the front near the wall, they will be underexposed by at around 2 stops of light.
 Compensating for this underexposure in camera (exposure compensation) will fix this problem, but the windows will be blown out severely and you risk getting halos around subjects and loss of contrast.
 For this reason, I strongly recommend using flash for group photos!

-Another option for group photos is to place guests on the gray wall on the right hand side of Ceremony Room 1, or take them in the foyer or outside the registry before or after the ceremony.
+Another option for group photos is to place guests on the gray wall on the right hand side of Ceremony Room 1, or take them in the foyer or outside the registry before or after the ceremony and have them face the windows, or place them on the wall (although this won’t work so well for larger groups e.g. 8+ people).

 There are down lights near the ceremony area where the bride and groom stand.
 Unfortunately, these down lights often end up being behind the couple who are standing at the front.
 The light bounces off the main wall and softens it considerably which is great, but only if you are shooting from the right angle.
 If you shoot down the aisle onto the shadow side then you find the wall is overexposed and the bride and groom badly underexposed.

-This also makes most guest photos or videos on their mobile phones look very ordinary as the bride and groom will be likely be way too dark.
+This also makes most guest photos or videos on their mobile phones look very ordinary as the bride and groom will likely be underexposed.
 A professional photographer should be able to overexpose for the backlight as required, avoiding this problem.

-Having said that, this is a particularly irksome design feature in Ceremony Room 1 especially as there is rarely enough time (even 30 seconds) to experiment with adding flash lighting as an alternative.
+Having said that, this is a particularly frustrating feature in Ceremony Room 1 especially as there is rarely enough time (even 30 seconds) to experiment with adding flash lighting as an alternative.

 You might think the solution would be turning down the artificial lighting in the room, but unfortunately the main lighting control located near the double doors from the foyer controls both the room light and the backlight on the wall and will only dim to a certain point.
 Therefore, turning this down dramatically reduces the light across the whole room, and does not entirely solve the backlit wall issue.